Get

 Risk of Metronidazole Toxicity

 Some animals may experience neurotoxicity from metronidazole.
 This is most likely to occur in animals on high doses of the drug, following an accidental overdose, or those who receive Metronidazole for prolonged periods of time.
 Signs of neurotoxicity include nystagmus, seizures, and a head tilt, among other signs.
-If this is noted in your pet while on metronidazole, discontinue and reach out to your prescribing veterinarian.
+If this is noted in your pet while on metronidazole, discontinue and reach out to a prescribing veterinarian.

 Female vet holding a sick cat close-up